 The NSW population grew at an above-average pace in the seven years preceding the pandemic, driven primarily by net overseas migration.
 However, the closure of international borders during the pandemic led to NSW seeing a net outflow in overseas migration for the first time since 2000, causing a significant moderation in population growth.
 The relaxation of international travel restrictions from late 2021 has since supported a substantial recovery in the level of net overseas migration.

 Service driven economy

 New South Wales has a diverse export base of manufactured goods, natural resources and services.
-Major merchandise exports include coal, copper, beef and aluminium.
-The primary export destinations for goods are Japan, China and the Republic of Korea, while the major suppliers of imported goods are China, the United States and Germany.
+The state has historically been a net importer of goods and a net exporter of services.
+Major merchandise exports include coal, beef, gold and aluminium.
+The primary export destinations for goods are Japan, Taiwan and South Korea, while the major suppliers of imported goods are China, the United States and South Korea.

 Tourism and international education exports accounted for around half of the state’s service exports in the decade prior to the pandemic.
 Travel restrictions through the pandemic significantly constrained these exports, reducing the export share of these services to around a quarter of the state’s total service exports.
 Tourism was particularly affected by the pandemic, as exports fell by 97 per cent between 2019-20 and 2020-21.
 As border restrictions for travellers have now been removed, there has been a substantial pickup in overseas arrivals over the year to October 2022, but the level of arrivals remains below pre-pandemic levels.

 Last updated: 16/01/2023